 And so the rewrite begins.
 I started chronicling my writing process with a post I made last week, one that recounted the first phase of my process – the decision, design and discipline that helped me complete my first draft manuscript earlier this month.
 That first phase of my writing process I called “The Deadline … Continue reading My Writing Process #2: The Rewrite Phase – Step 1 “Shake, Rattle & Roll”

 Talk about procrastinators!
 Nearly 12 months ago, I wrote about my “Writer’s Pause“, and how I’ve been reluctant to press on with my book-length memoir rewrite.
 It seems in all this time, not very much has changed!
 My “PAUSE” button seems to be working more like a “STOP” button instead.
-Welcome to the abysmal life … Continue reading My “New Heroes” #1 – Famous Procrastinating Writers
+Welcome to the abysmal life … Continue reading My “Writing Heroes” #1 – Those who often procrastinate

 Last Saturday, I wrote my 200th blog post.
 Two years after I started to write and post for the very first time!
 Today, to commemorate that milestone, I’m going to share 20 things I’ve learned about writing from these 200 blog posts.
 But I’m going to give you these five at a time; in short, … Continue reading 20 things I learned from 200 blogs (Part 1/4)

 Yesterday, while trying to write well (or I should say rewrite well), it finally hit me.
 I had been agonising over the written drafts for my book for months, to make sense of what I wrote.
 The various paragraphs and chapters needed a serious re-look.
 Somehow, despite having followed a carefully mapped-out process and structure, … Continue reading To write well?
 Go from “here to there”, small and slow.